Filipe-Leite/EMBARCA_SOUTHERN_CITIES/README.md

 # Success!!

-# You can also run the test suite running in terminal inside the project directory:
+# You can also run the test suite inside the project directory running on terminal:

 ### to test the search method...